rbler1234/MMScan/README.md

         "target" (list[str]) : The target objects type.
         "anchors" (list[str]) : The anchor objects type.
         "anchor_ids" (list[int]) : The anchor objects id.
-        "tokens_positive" (dict) : Where the object mentioned in the text
+        "tokens_positive" (dict) : Where the object mentioned in the text.

         for QA task